mirogindev/pow-challenge/Readme.md

 which is protected from DDOS attacks using the "Proof of work" algorithm.

 ## Choice of “Proof of work” algorithm
-In the process of choosing an algorithm, I considered the following
+In the process of choosing an algorithm, I considered the following:

 ### Hashcash
 https://ru.wikipedia.org/wiki/Hashcash \